-The main goal of the program has been to achieve consistency and to implement CACREP standards in a defined and systematic manner that enhances student learning.
-Collecting multiple series of baseline data is an important process for the program because of the relatively low number of graduates (n=8-15 per year).
-For two academic years (i.e., 2016-2017, 2017-2018) students in the COUN Program have met the identified SLOs.
+This is the Counseling Program's first accreditation cycle.
+Therefore, the main goal of the program has been to achieve consistency and to implement CACREP standards in a defined and systematic manner that enhances student learning.
+Collecting multiple series of baseline data is an important process for the program because of the relatively low number of graduates (n=8-17 per year).
+For three academic years (i.e., 2016-2017, 2017-2018, 2018-2019) students in the COUN Program have met the identified SLOs.
 These results are summarized below.